VandalByte/darkmatter-grub2-theme/README.md

 </p>

 <p align="center">
-  <b>If you wanna check out some of the tweaks you can do in GRUB visit</b>
+  <b>🤓 If you wanna check out some of the tweaks you can do in GRUB visit</b>
   <b><a href="https://github.com/vandalsoul/grub-tweaks">here</a></b>
   <b></b>
 </p>